rackrick/MoonWatch/docs/GettingStarted.md

 #### Printers

-Button `Add Printer`: Add a new printer to your configuration
+Button `Add Printer`: Add a new printer to your configuration<br />
 Button `Remove Printer`: Removes the last printer from your configuration

 - Printer Name: Display name of your printer.